jeancochrane/jeancochrane.com/content/blog/encodings-all-the-way-down.md

 To me, this is a foundational magic of computing.
 It's the insight that allows you to accomplish amazing and strange feats like [storing any file as an album on Bandcamp]().
-Or, if you want to, printing a T-Shirt that can rip DVDs.
+Or, if you'd like, printing a T-Shirt that can rip DVDs.